 Staples tend to be used only for small, light (and cheap) journals, such as pocket notebooks.
 Be aware that stapled journals have a shorter lifespan than others.

-Dear sparkly unicorn friends: I’m sure I don’t have to point out the obvious differences between hard and soft cover notebooks.
-But, let me throw one more choice into the ring: the refillable leather cover.
+I’m sure I don’t have to point out the obvious differences between hard and soft cover notebooks.
+But, let me throw one more choice into the ring: the refillable leather journal.

-A leather cover may simply work as a way to protect your softcover journal and give it some personality.
-But there are other options too, like the “Traveller’s Notebook” system, which is reviewed at buzzfeed.com.
-A Traveller’s Notebook is actually just a leather cover.
+Another option is the traveler’s notebook system, which is reviewed at buzzfeed.com.
+A traveler’s notebook is actually just a refillable leather cover.
 But that cover is designed to hold multiple small soft-cover notebooks, and each can be customized in any way your heart desires.
 Multiple journals housed in one beautiful cover = all kinds of YASSSS.